 The highest incidence rate of Covid-19 in Limerick is in the Newcastle West Municipal District

-THE number of confirmed cases of Covid-19 increased in most areas of Limerick in the two weeks up to August 9, new figures have revealed.
+THE incidence rate of Covid-19 in rural areas of County Limerick is now higher than in the city, new figures have revealed.

-Latest case numbers for Limerick (July 27 - August 9)
+Latest 14-day incidence rate and case numbers for Limerick (September 21 - October 4)

 Limerick City East

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.

 Keep up with the latest news from Donegal with our daily newsletter featuring the most important stories of the day delivered to your inbox every evening at 5pm.